-In general, greening is a valued part of the urban environment, providing shade, visual amenity, health benefits and economic benefits such as increases to properties values.
+In general, greening is a valued part of the urban environment, providing shade, visual amenity, health benefits and economic benefits.
 However, there is a perception that trees are dangerous and costly, having the potential to drop branches, damage adjacent infrastructure from root growth into underground services, and dropping seeds and leaf litter on to property such as cars, causing damage to paint work.